Jews outside Europe under Axis occupation: Jews in Japan and China

 Prior to the war there was a small Jewish presence in Japan, particularly Kobe, which consisted of Jews originating predominantly from Russia, as well as those from the Middle East, Eastern Europe, and the United States.
-In Japanese-occupied China there was a more significant Jewish population, including White Russian refugees and Baghdadi Jews.
-As Jewish persecution in Europe stepped up, an increasing number of refugees travelled to China by steamship or had transited through the Soviet Union and were hoping to move on to the United States.
+In Japanese-occupied China, there was a more significant Jewish population, including White Russian refugees and Baghdadi Jews.
+As Jewish persecution in Europe stepped up, an increasing number of refugees traveled to China by steamship or had transited through the Soviet Union and were hoping to move on to the United States.
 Most of these Jews were concentrated in the Shanghai International Settlement.

 When Japan entered the war, many Jews were interned, including the Baghdadi Jews who were identified as British subjects.
 The Japanese implemented strict measures to control the activities of the Shanghai ghetto, which was restricted in 1943 to a one square mile city block shared with 100,000 Chinese.
-However despite repeated requests from Nazi Germany to implement antisemitic policies, including exterminating the Jewish population in the Shanghai ghetto, the Jewish population was generally left alone (apart from wartime privations).
+However, despite repeated requests from Nazi Germany to implement antisemitic policies, including exterminating the Jewish population in the Shanghai ghetto, the Jewish population was generally left alone (apart from wartime privations).